AsafDavidov/AsafDavidov.github.io/README.md

-# PersonalWebsite
+# My Personal Website
-Personal Website using only HTML, custom CSS, and Javascript(ES6)
+A personal website created using only HTML, custom CSS, and Javascript(ES6)